happylittlejester/Develobby/README.md

 Users can upgrade their account to a premium plan, unlocking additional platform features.
 Key features:

 - **Premium Plan** — the upgrade page offers **3 plans at different price points**.
-Prices are displayed in your preferred currency and can be adjusted based on current exchange rates thanks to live exchange rates fetched from the **NBP API**.
+Prices are displayed in user's preferred currency and can be adjusted based on current exchange rates thanks to live exchange rates fetched from the **NBP API**.

+Purchasing is still in development and is not functional yet.

 ---

 ### 💱 NBP API Integration